-To move node(s) to a different frequency, select Base Station and then the Change Frequency tile.
+To move the gateway to a different frequency, select Base Station and then the Change Frequency tile.
+To move the node to the same frequency, select the Nodes on Other Frequencies tile after the gateway has been changed.

-Figure 19 - Gateway Frequency
+Figure 10 - Gateway Frequency